Qovery/qovery-client-go/docs/ApplicationStorageRequestStorage.md

 ### NewApplicationStorageRequestStorage

-`func NewApplicationStorageRequestStorage(type_ string, size int32, mountPoint string, ) *ApplicationStorageRequestStorage`
+`func NewApplicationStorageRequestStorage(type_ StorageTypeEnum, size int32, mountPoint string, ) *ApplicationStorageRequestStorage`

 NewApplicationStorageRequestStorage instantiates a new ApplicationStorageRequestStorage object This constructor will assign default values to properties that have it defined,